erikdubbelboer/ip2country/README.markdown

 array ip2country_stat()
 </pre>

 You can use the ip2country function to get the country code for a specific ip address.
-If fullname is set to true a array containing both the code and name is returned.
+If fullname is set to true an array containing both the code and name is returned.

 <pre>
 $code = ip2country($_SERVER['REMOTE_ADDR']);